bmar1/Pantry-Assist/README.md

 ##  Objective
-This project aims to serve those who are on a budget or want help tracking what they eat — from calories to trying new foods — all in a way that’s easy to manage through the app, so you can spend more time doing what’s important to you!
+This project, 'plated' aims to serve those who are on a budget or want help tracking what they eat — from calories to trying new foods — all in a way that’s easy to manage through the app, so you can spend more time doing what’s important to you!

 ---